tanzirrabby/assignment01/README.md

 ---

-## 📂 Features
+##  Features
-- 🔝 Fixed navigation bar for smooth navigation
+- Fixed navigation bar for smooth navigation
-- 🎨 Animated background and gradient effects
+- Animated background and gradient effects
-- 👤 About Me section with personal details
+- About Me section with personal details
-- 💻 Skills section with progress bars
+- Skills section with progress bars
-- 📂 Projects section with project cards and hover effects
+- Projects section with project cards and hover effects
-- 🏆 Experience section for achievements and internships
+- Experience section for achievements and internships
-- 📬 Contact section with email, GitHub, and LinkedIn
+- Contact section with email, GitHub, and LinkedIn

 ---

-## 🛠️ Tech Stack
+## 🛠Tech Stack
 - **HTML5** – Structure
 - **CSS3** – Styling and animations
 - **Responsive Design** – Works on desktop & mobile